 An aquatic resources delineation was conducted for federally protected wetlands and other waters as defined by Section 404 of the Clean Water Act (Caltrans 2019e).
-The 3.47-acre study area covered 9 work areas, including the 8 proposed culvert replacement work areas.
-There was no evidence of wetland features, as defined by Section 404 of the Clean Water Act; however, a total of 0.0211 acre (210 linear feet) of other potential waters of the United States was mapped within the 3.47-acre study area.
-This acreage has not been verified by the U.S. Army Corps of Engineers.
+The 3.47-acre study area covered 9 work areas, including the 8 proposed culvert replacement areas.
+There was no evidence of wetland features, as defined by Section 404 of the Clean Water Act; however, a total of 0.0211 acre (210 linear feet) of other potential waters of the United States was mapped within the 3.47-acre BSA.
+This waters of the United States acreage has not been verified by the U.S. Army Corps of Engineers.